Updated to: 25 February 2015Download as PDF

 Central ESIA authority

-The National Directorate of Sanitation, Pollution Control and Nuisance (In French: Direction Nationale de l’Assainissement et du Contrôle des Pollutions et des Nuisances (DNACPN)) is the central authority in charge of implementing EIA.
-One of its missions is the supervision and control of the EIA studies.
-It is a department of the Ministry of Environment and Sanitation.
-The regional and local level DNACPN is represented through 9 regional directorates and 30 local services.
+The National Directorate for Pollution and Nuisance Control (DNACPN) is the central authority in charge of the implementation of ESIA.
+One of its missions is the supervision and control of ESIAs.
+It is a Directorate of the Ministry of the Environment, Sanitation and Sustainable Development.
+The DNACPN is represented at regional and local level by its regional directorates.

 Other key (governmental) parties involved in ESIA, and their roles

-The Ministry of the Environment and Sanitation (MEA) is a key actor of the EIA process as it issues the environmental permits.
+The Ministry of Environment, Sanitation and Sustainable Development (MEADD) is a key player in the ESIA process as it issues environmental permits.
+An Interministerial Technical Committee is responsible for quality control of the ESIA.

 Overview ESIA procedure